cldf-datasets/gramadapt/rationale/OT1.md

-## OT1 (P2): How long have Focus Group and Neighbour Group people traded for?
+## OT1 (P2): How long have Focus Group and Neighbour Group people interacted in domain X?

 Give an approximate year range.

 **Goal**